MichalOpoka/ecfr/cfr/title-14-Aeronautics-Space/chapter-I-Federal-Aviation-Administration-Department-Transportation/subchapter-G-Air-Carriers-Operators-Compensation-Hire-Certification-Operations/part-121-Operating-Requirements-Domestic-Flag-Supplemental-Operations/subpart-K-Instrument-Equipment-Requirements/section-121.311.md

 ##### § 121.311 Seats, safety belts, and shoulder harnesses. #####

-(a) No person may operate an airplane unless there are available during the takeoff, en route flight, and landing -
+(a) No person may operate an airplane unless there are available during the takeoff, en route flight, and landing—

 (1) An approved seat or berth for each person on board the airplane who has reached his second birthday; and